kubsai/RepoCloneCount/README.md

-This is the Counter for MailVoyage
+This is the Counter for MailVoyage works fine